kathicks/developers-dictionary/README.md

 ### Instructions

-* Very little guidance beyond that written below was provided

-> Production code is generally built by a team of developers.
-It is important that you leave Makers with the skills needed to work in a team, and this is the primary reason that project weeks exist in the curriculum.

-> The final projects also provide a safe environment for you to be creative and enjoy exploring new directions with your code.
+>The final project provides a safe environment for you to be creative and enjoy exploring new directions with your code.
+>

-> You can use any technology you like!
+>You can use any technology you like!
 It will be easier to use technologies you've already used at Makers.
 But you can use ones that are completely new.

+* Very little guidance was provided
 * As a group, we developed the following user stories that defined our goals for the project as well as what we considered to be the minimum viable product (MVP)

 ### User stories